await-of/of/docs/callable_types.md

 ## Synchronous Function

-This is only example.
+This is the only example.
 Probably there better solution for any synchronous execution.

 ```javascript
 function doSomething() {